-Neither the Drachenfels nor the Löwenburg were toll castles.
-The nearest toll station was Bonn (strictly speaking, Bonn is no longer Middle Rhine), since the days of Archbishop Konrad of Hochstaden .. and it was illegal.
-Levying tolls was a regal and Emperor Frederick II. had not granted it, so it was illegal, but the Archbishop had long turned sides and supported the Pope in the so-called “final fight” between Pope and Emperor, which was a war of extermination.
+The nearest toll station was Bonn (strictly speaking, Bonn is no longer Middle Rhine).
+Since 1242, the archbishop of Cologne, Konrad von Hochstaden, was levying a toll here.
+Illegally, because it was a regal right and emperor Frederick II had not granted it.
+The archbishop, however, had long turned sides and supported the Pope in the so-called “final fight” between Pope and Emperor.